romans-adi/leaderboard/README.md

 ### Deployment

-You can deploy this project using:
+This project was deployed using:

 - [GitHub Pages](https://pages.github.com/)